HJ1174/SFA-presentation/README.md

 # SFA-presentation

+<h1> Opportunities </h1>
+<strong>Collaboration: </strong>The collaboration between Development, Operations, and a newly formed DevOps team can help break down silos and improve communication and collaboration across departments.
+This can benefit the QA team by fostering better teamwork.<br>
+<strong>Continuous Testing:</strong> DevOps encourages continuous integration and continuous delivery (CI/CD), which means that testing is integrated into the development pipeline.
+This allows the QA team to conduct continuous testing, identify issues earlier in the development process, and ensure better software quality.<br>
+<strong>Automation: </strong>Automation is a core aspect of DevOps, including automated testing.
+The QA team can leverage this to automate repetitive testing tasks, reducing the manual testing effort and increasing efficiency.<br>
+<strong>Feedback Loop:</strong> DevOps emphasizes rapid feedback, which means the QA team can receive quick feedback on the quality of the software.
+This feedback loop enables faster issue resolution and better responsiveness to changes.<br>

 ##### QA team's role within the DevOps
 <p> ** *Quality Assurance Strategy ***: The QA team can develop and implement a strategy for the organization, so to define the QA processes and streamline the tools used</p>
 <p>**Automation**: The QA team should automate testing processes and collaborate with the Development and Operations teams to create automated test scripts that run in the CI/CD pipeline.</p>